antoinesylvia/Texas_Heat_Raceway/README.md

 - Periodically test and calibrate the start gate mechanism
 - Run sensor calibration tool to maintain optimal `LIGHT_SENSOR_THRESHOLD`/ `LIGHT_REDUCTION_PERCENTAGE`

-# Finish Gate Threshold Behavior:
-- If USE_ADAPTIVE_THRESHOLD is False: System uses the static LIGHT_SENSOR_THRESHOLD value.
-- If USE_ADAPTIVE_THRESHOLD is True and USE_DYNAMIC_THRESHOLD is False: #   System uses the percentage-based light reduction method (LIGHT_REDUCTION_PERCENTAGE).
-- If both USE_ADAPTIVE_THRESHOLD and USE_DYNAMIC_THRESHOLD are True: System uses a dynamic threshold calculation (mean - (sensitivity * standard deviation)).
-- BASELINE_SAMPLES determines how many recent light readings are used to calculate the baseline light level.
-Higher values make the system more stable but slower to adapt.
-- This sampling happens automatically and quickly before each race and between races.

 # Race Event Management and Timing System

 ## Race Timing System